Culturally-responsive employment support for refugees with disability

-With over 25 years of experience supporting refugees, migrants and people from different cultural backgrounds, we help people recognise their skills and build confidence in what they can do.
+With over 25 years of experience offering refugee employment support services and job support for migrants, we help people recognise their skills and build confidence in what they can do.

 Inclusive Employment Australia has replaced Disability Employment Services.